dknaplund/5914dbpedia/README.md

 for result in results["results"]["bindings"]:
     print("%s %s" % (result["album"]["value"], result["title"]["value"]))
 ```
-If you are copying this example, you will have to change the "album" or "title" to whatever your variables are in your query.
+If you are copying this example, you will have to change the "album" or "title" to whatever your variables are in your SPARQL query.
-When code this is run, you will get an output with each line containing the album and title of the result, like
+When this code is run, you will get an output with each line containing the album and title of the result, like
 ```markdown
 http://dbpedia.org/resource/Warning_(Green_Day_album) http://dbpedia.org/resource/Warning_(Green_Day_song)
 http://dbpedia.org/resource/21st_Century_Breakdown http://dbpedia.org/resource/East_Jesus_Nowhere